Low Sugar Banana Oat Bread

 How I reduced the calories in this recipe:

 1. I added reduced-fat buttermilk for moisture and cut the oil by half.
+You can use any milk you prefer except almond milk.

 2. This recipe measures the bananas by the cup- not just by “bananas”.
 Using slightly underripe bananas will yield less sugar as well but still provide great texture.